openaicellular/RANFusion/README.md

 # RAN Fusion: NextG RAN Simulator

 ## Overview
 Welcome to the RAN Fusion Simulator!
-This simple tool is designed to simulate the behavior and performance of 5G networks components.
+This simple tool is designed to simulate the behavior and performance of 5G network components.
 Our simulator offers a detailed framework to test and analyze the handover behavior of 5G technology.
-"This version was created to test the new functionality of OAICT."
+"This version is created to test the new functionality of OAICT."

 ## Features
 - **Realistic RAN Simulation:** Experience accurate modeling of 5G network elements and protocols.